mit-bwsi-racecar-ms/website/_build/html/_sources/docs/curriculum/setup.rst.txt

         2. Decide whether you will be using the Router or Mini-Monitor.

-            - Visit the `FAQ`_ to help you decide, under "Why do I need to use a router and/or mini-monitor?" and "Should I use routers or mini-monitors?"
+            - Visit the `FAQ`_ to help you decide.
+Relevant questions include:

+                - "Why do I need to use a router and/or mini-monitor?"
+                - "Should I use routers or mini-monitors?"

             - If you decide to use a router, be sure to include the "Router" in your `Bill of Materials`_
-            - If you decide to use the mini-monitor, be sure to include the "Mini-Monitor Periferals" in your `Bill of Materials`_
+            - If you decide to use the mini-monitor, be sure to include the "Mini-Monitor Periferals" components in your `Bill of Materials`_

         3. Purchase the RACECAR components you need.
 All the parts are required except the components labelled "optional".

-    2. Cut the RACECAR Mounting Plate.
+    2. Cut the RACECAR Mounting Plate out of the Delrin.
 You will need a laser cutter on hand.

+        - If you do not have a laser cutter, use a hard cardboard piece instead, as a temporary mounting plate.
+Cut out the necessary holes by hand.
         - `RACECAR Mounting Plate CAD Files <https://drive.google.com/drive/folders/1NnhHsqurChNSBMjVC_DKC72OVTiFB8WH>`_

     3. Assemble the RACECAR Hardware.